-- Improvements along streets to incorporate a green pedestrian route. - Integration of green infrastructure including bioretention planting areas that would be used for stormwater management. - Preservation of existing trees in good condition and new multi-layered tree plantings throughout the site. - Plant material selection would draw from the regional character and include drought-tolerant, native, and adapted plants selected for suitability in the Puget Sound Lowlands, including shrubs and groundcovers. - Existing soils would be amended to ensure the long-term health and success of the investments made in new landscape areas.
+- Improvements along streets to incorporate a green pedestrian route. - Integration of green infrastructure including bioretention planting areas that would be used for stormwater management. - Preservation of onsite and adjacent existing trees in good condition and new multi-layered tree plantings throughout the site.
+The tree protection measures outlined in the Arborists Report are to be followed. - Plant material selection would draw from the regional character and include drought-tolerant, native, and adapted plants selected for suitability in the Puget Sound Lowlands, including shrubs and groundcovers. - Existing soils would be amended to ensure the long-term health and success of the investments made in new landscape areas.